Constraints on the curvature power spectrum from primordial black hole evaporation: The maximum value for the

-where we assumed that the PBHs mass distribution is contracted about the horizon mass.
-For a power spectrum ${\cal P_R}(k)$ designed to trigger a sizable PBH formation the $A_\text{max}$ is bounded by the dynamical constraints on the nonevaporated PBH relics, that is the fractional abundance $f_\text{PBH}$ must not violate the bounds depicted in the right panel of Fig. \ref{YokoR}.
-Nevertheless, the evaporating PBH put additional bounds on the $A_\text{max}$ for a fixed form of the power spectrum tail, that is a fixed $f(k)$.
-In particular the maximum amplitude of the power spectrum has to satisfy the constraints
+where we assumed that the PBHs mass distribution is mainly monochromatic.
+For a power spectrum ${\cal P_R}(k)$ designed to trigger a sizable PBH formation the ${\cal P_R}_\text{max}$ is bounded by the dynamical constraints on the nonevaporated PBHs, i.e. the fractional abundance $f_\text{PBH}$ must not violate the bounds depicted in the right panel of Fig. \ref{YokoR}.
+Nevertheless, the evaporating PBH puts additional bounds on the ${\cal P_R}_\text{max}$ for a fixed form of the power spectrum tail, that is a fixed $f(k)$.
+In particular, the maximum amplitude of the power spectrum has to satisfy the constraints

 for $T^\text{(MD)}_\text{cmb} \, \, \lesssim T_\text{rh} \,\, \lesssim \,T^\text{(MD)}_\text{bbn}\,$ and